• ABOUT

 What we’re seeing now is not just a continuation of racism, but also an intensification of the problem, especially from law enforcement.

 The public safety they vowed to provide is imperative for our own protection.
-However, the unethical and corrupted methods they enforce are referred to as police brutality.
+However, the unethical, and corrupt methods they enforce are referred to as police brutality.

 This action is a deviant form of violence and racially-based maltreatment committed by traffic officers.
 It has proven to be an inconsequential form of law and order that usually leads to senseless tragedies.